From Dana's Guests

 It is the realization of, not just all of our hard work as an organization, but all of the hours and hours that the individual musicians spend practicing as well as the Harlem Quartet and the chamber orchestra and knowing that there is a packed house out front full of people who are enjoying the music as well as industry leaders who are going to be able to positively impact their professional careers.
 It's emotional on a lot of levels.

-DR: Sphinx is eleven years old and yet the organization feels a lot more mature than that.
+DR: Sphinx is thirteen years old and yet the organization feels a lot more mature than that.
 Why do you think that is?

 Aaron Dworkin practicing his violin playing as a child.